bryanjclark/SwiftTweaks/README.md

 By default, SwiftTweaks uses a shake gesture to bring up the UI, but you can also use a custom gesture!

+### Step Three (SwiftUI): Set TweakWindowGroup as your root scene in your App

+`TweakWindowGroup` is a drop-in replacement for `WindowGroup` in your `App` struct.
+By default, it uses a shake gesture to bring up the UI.
+Custom gestures/two finger double-tap is not yet supported for SwiftUI.

 ## Installation

 #### Swift Package Manager